Don’t throw away that leftover rice! Use it to make this delicious, easy fried rice. So simple you don’t even need a recipe.

-- 2 tablespoons oyster sauce
+- 2 tbsp oyster sauce

-- 2 tablespoons soy sauce
+- 2 tbsp soy sauce

 - Dash of fish sauce (optional)

-- kosher salt & freshly ground black pepper
+- coarse salt & freshly ground black pepper

 - Preheat a wok or large skillet over medium heat.

-- Add oil to wok and swirl to coat the sides.
+- Add the oil to wok and swirl it to coat the sides.

 - Break the eggs into the wok and stir until they’re almost cooked completely.

-- Stir constantly until rice is coated with sauce and all ingredients are heated thoroughly, about 3 minutes or so (add more oil if rice begins to stick to wok).
+- Stir constantly until rice is coated with sauce and all ingredients are heated thoroughly, about 3 minutes or so (add more oil if the rice begins to stick to the wok).

-- Season to taste with salt and pepper.
+Season to taste with salt and pepper.
 Serve immediately.